mangsopa/mangsopa/README.md

         ];
     }

-    public function getFutureGoal(): string
+    function getFutureGoal()
     {
-        return 'To contribute to open source.';
+        echo "To contribute to open source.";
     }
 }
 ```